Bagram torture and prisoner abuse: McCain Amendment

-The McCain amendment was an amendment to the United States Senate Department of Defense Authorization bill, commonly referred to as the Amendment on (1) the Army Field Manual and (2) Cruel, Inhumane, Degrading Treatment, amendment #1977 and also known as the McCain Amendment 1977.
-The amendment prohibited inhumane treatment of prisoners.
-The Amendment was introduced by Senator John McCain.
-On October 5, 2005, the United States Senate voted 90–9 to support the amendment, which was later signed into law by President George W. Bush.
+The McCain Amendment, part of the Detainee Treatment Act of 2005, was an amendment to the United States Senate Department of Defence Authorization bill.
+Officially designated as Amendment #1977 it focused on (1) adherence to the U.S. Army Field Manual and (2) the prohibition of Cruel, Inhumane, Degrading Treatment, amendment #1977, and also known as the McCain Amendment 1977.

+Introduced by Senator John McCain, the amendment aimed to ensure humane treatment of detainees.
+On October 5, 2005, the U.S. Senate overwhelmingly voted 90–9.
+It was later signed into law by President George W. Bush, reinforcing the U.S. commitment to humane interrogation and detention practises.

 Second secret prison

 In May 2010, the BBC reported about nine prisoners who "told consistent stories of being held in isolation in cold cells where a light is on all day and night.
 The men said they had been deprived of sleep by US military personnel there."
-When the BBC sought information from the International Committee of the Red Cross about this, the ICRC revealed that it had been informed in August 2009 by US authorities that they maintained a second facility at Bagram, where detainees were held in isolation due to "military necessity."
+When the BBC sought information from the International Committee of the Red Cross about this, the ICRC revealed that it had been informed in August 2009, by U.S. authorities that they maintained a second facility at Bagram, commonly known as the Black Jail, where detainees were held in isolation due to "military necessity".
 This was an exception to the principle of allowing guaranteed access for all prisoners to the International Red Cross.

+Closure

+The facility officially shut down on the 10th of December, 2014.